emrekaya28/-stanbul-mall-shopping-analysis/README.md

 📈 Key Findings

---Clothing, Shoes, and Technology account for 93% of total revenue (₺239M out of ₺251.51M) --Mall of Istanbul and Kanyon lead with ₺51M each in total revenue --18-29 age group generates the highest total spending — driven by transaction frequency, not basket siz --Average order value is consistent across all age groups at ~₺2.53K, indicating age does not influence purchase size --Female customers outspend male customers in Clothing by 49% --Cash is the most preferred payment method at 44.69%, followed by Credit Card at 35.12% --Revenue trend is stable across 3 years with no significant seasonality (~₺9.7M/month average)
+--Clothing, Shoes, and Technology account for 93% of total revenue (₺239M out of ₺251.51M)

+--Mall of Istanbul and Kanyon lead with ₺51M each in total revenue

+--18-29 age group generates the highest total spending — driven by transaction frequency, not basket size

+--Average order value is consistent across all age groups at ~₺2.53K, indicating age does not influence purchase size

+--Female customers outspend male customers in Clothing by 49%

+--Cash is the most preferred payment method at 44.69%, followed by Credit Card at 35.12%

+--Revenue trend is stable across 3 years with no significant seasonality (~₺9.7M/month average)